 Slide deck materials are similar to disclosure language; people love to add more content, but seldom take any away.
 The tendency is to take the attitude, “it’s not hurting anything to keep it in here, and if we remove it someone will turn up asking for it.
 So, let’s just leave it in”.

 This approach seems great in theory, but over time your slide library could reach a ridiculous scale, and continue to grow until somebody finally says, “Do we actually need all of these slides?”
 If your current process provides little to no insight into how often each deck or slide is used, it’s hard to know if it’s even worth updating and/or keeping certain slides.
-Ideally you should be able to measure the usage and efficacy of each slide and be able to re-work slides or modules without doing a complete dump of the material.
+Ideally, you should be able to measure the usage and efficacy of each slide.
+And, be able to re-work slides or modules without doing a complete dump of the material.

 5) Is this even the right version of this slide?

 If you’re one of the few well-organized firms whose pitchbook strategy takes into consideration version control, effective dates, sunrise and sunset dates, where-used reports, and a thorough audit trail of material sources and uses – congratulations!
 It’s not an easy project for marketing and IT to bite-off.
 One of the major problems with managing presentation materials is making sure that there is a central repository where the slides live that has a good system in place in case an audit needs to be done.
 Can you pull up past versions of slides?
 Do you know who was responsible for the changes made on all of your current and previous versions of slides?
 If FINRA or the SEC want to know, you had better be able to show and tell them.
-Even if there are errors or omissions, you need to be able to establish that there is a thoughtful process and good record keeping supporting your communication efforts.
+Even if there are errors or omissions, you need to be able to establish a thoughtful process and good record keeping for your communication efforts.
 That is half the battle.

 6) Custom pitchbooks, oh joy!